Play It Safe in the Sun

 You need one that blocks UVA and UVB rays, with a SPF of 30 or higher.

 Baseball hats leave cancer-prone areas such as ears and the back of the neck exposed.
-A smarter option is a hat with at least a two- to three-inch brim.
+A smarter option is a hat with at least a 2- to 3-inch brim.
 If you have thinning hair or are bald, a hat is a must.

 Since the majority of skin cancers occur on these areas, consider them top priority.